 As technology and customer needs evolve, we're well positioned to adapt and capitalize on new opportunities.
-This includes adding battery energy storage systems at several of our solar sites.
+For example, we plan to add battery energy storage systems at our Grant County and Wood County solar sites.
 It's another way we demonstrate our value to think beyond and be bold as we continue to power what's next.